edwinlock/product-mix/readme.md

 # About

 This is an implementation of the algorithms developed in the working paper (BGKL) by Elizabeth Baldwin, Paul Goldberg, Paul Klemperer and Edwin Lock available on the ArXiv [here](https://arxiv.org/abs/1909.07313).
-The algorithms solve the Product-Mix Auction (originally developed by Paul Klemperer, see [original paper](https://www.nuffield.ox.ac.uk/users/klemperer/productmix.pdf)) that uses the tropical bidding language with positive *and* negative bids; that is, they find a competitive (Walrasian) equilibrium.
+The algorithms solve the Strong-Substitutes Product-Mix Auction (originally developed by Paul Klemperer, see [original paper](https://www.nuffield.ox.ac.uk/users/klemperer/productmix.pdf)) that uses the strong-substitutes product-mix bidding language with positive *and* negative bids; that is, they find a competitive (Walrasian) equilibrium.